 Adult Foster Care Services

 St. Louis County Human Services licenses approximately 400 adult foster care providers serving nearly 1,600 people.
-Providers serve adults with physical limitations, traumatic brain injuries, developmental delays, mental illness, and the elderly.
-The level of care each client requires varies greatly.
-Some clients only require assistance with budgeting or transportation, others require assistance with daily routines, bathing, or taking their prescribed medications.
-The amount of payment that an adult foster care provider receives to care for clients varies depending on the amount of care a client needs.
+Providers serve adults with physical limitations, traumatic brain injuries, developmental delays, mental illness, and elderly.
+The level of care each person requires varies greatly.
+Some people only require assistance with budgeting or transportation, others require assistance with daily routines, bathing, or taking their prescribed medications.
+The amount of payment that an adult foster care provider receives to care for people varies depending on the amount of care a person needs.
 Some adult foster care homes are run by the person living in the home (family foster care), while others have several paid staff (corporate foster homes).
 On July 1, 2009, the Minnesota Department of Human Services issued a state-wide moratorium on licensing new corporate foster homes.
 At this time, we are only licensing new family adult foster care providers.

 Becoming a Provider